zhanksun/zhanksun.github.io/_posts/2020-05-15-final-exam.md

 ### 3. Exam paper can be downloaded here: [download](/exam/phantom.png).
 Data files can be downloaded here: [Question2](/exam/phantom.png) [Question3](/exam/phantom.png) [Question4](/exam/phantom.png)

-### 4. Join the Zoom meeting and keep your camera open
+### 4. Join the Zoom meeting and keep your camera open.
+In case Zoom system breaks down, join one of the two backup systems immediately.

 Provider | Account? | Meeting ID | Password | Click to join |
 :--- | :--- | :--- | :--- | :--- |